1pani/1pani.github.io/_posts/2020-05-27-merchant-name-cleaning.md

 **So, how do we tackle this problem to group similar merchant names for a huge dataset in less time and with great accuracy?
 Let's find out how.**

-During my internship @ NiYO, I made the v1 model of merchant name cleaning by solving the problem discussed, and also improved the accuracy with which the dirty merchant names were cleaned in the v0 model.
+During my internship @ NiYO, I made the `v1 model of merchant name cleaning by solving the problem discussed`, and also improved the `accuracy by 10%` with which the dirty merchant names were cleaned in the `v0 model.`

 Let us take a quick look at the working of the v0 model to have some ground reality about the problem which we are going to solve.